dantesabatier/Foundation/README.md

 ## Dependencies

-Foundation has no dependencies, however we use the static analyzers [Psalm](https://psalm.dev/) and [PHPStan](https://phpstan.org/) and in the near future I plan to make it available via composer.
+Foundation has no dependencies, however we use the static analyzers [Psalm](https://psalm.dev/) and [PHPStan](https://phpstan.org/) (which by the way are great) and in the near future I plan to make it available via composer so you'll have a vendor folder.

 ## Prerequisites

-The code is well documented (I wrote most of the documentation so I can implement classes and methods), but it's best if you have macOS and/or iOS development experience.
+The code is well documented (I wrote most of the documentation so I can implement classes and methods) but, it's best if you have some Cocoa development experience.

 ## Contributing